Snapchat Planets in Order: What Each Planet Means

 How Does Snapchat’s Friend Solar System Work?

-How to Enable Snapchat Solar System
+How to Turn ON Snapchat Solar System

 1. Subscribe to Snapchat Plus.